HTTP-APIs/http-apis.github.io/pages/hydrus.md

 ---
 layout: page
-title: Hydrus | Beginner's Guide | Hydraecosystem.org
+title: Hydrus | Hydraecosystem.org
-permalink: getting-started-with-hydrus
+permalink: hydrus
 ---

 # How to set up an Hydra server using hydrus